Alterplay/APAddressBook/README.md

 #### Features
 * Load contacts from iOS address book asynchronously
-* Decide what contact data fields you need to load (for example, only first name and phone number)
+* Decide what contact data fields you need to load (for example, only name and phone number)
 * Filter contacts to get only necessary records (for example, you need only contacts with email)
 * Sort contacts with array of any [NSSortDescriptor](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/NSSortDescriptor_Class/Reference/Reference.html)
+* Get photo of contact

 #### Objective-c
 **Installation**